 Comment Period Open

-According to NAFB News Service, the Department of Agriculture is now interested in hearing public input on the implementation of the GMO labeling rules.
+According to NAFB News Service, the Department of Agriculture is now interest.
+In hearing public input on the implementation of the GMO labeling rules.
 It has offered 30 different questions to gauge feelings about genetically modified ingredients from inside and outside of the industry.
 With clarity about current views on these products, the USDA has a better chance of delivering the most widely acceptable regulations possible.

-The news service reported that questions regard such topics as whether disclosure rules should apply to ingredients that originated with GMOs but have subsequently been heavily refined.
-Furthermore, the agency is interested in seeing the public's consensus definition of "bioengineering," determining what other words are synonyms with it.
-Even foundational questions such as what amount of a substance has to be bioengineered to require disclosure are up for debate.
+The news service report that questions regard such topics as whether disclosure rules should apply to ingredients.
+That originated with GMOs but have subsequently been heavily refine.
+Furthermore, the agency is interest in seeing the public’s consensus definition of “bioengineering,” determining what other words are synonyms with it.
+Even foundational questions such as what amount of a substance has to be bioengineere to require disclosure are up for debate.

 What’s the Timeline?